delvtech/council-kit/packages/council-sdk/docs/classes/Proposal.md

 ▸ **getIsExecutable**(): `Promise`<`boolean`\>

 Get a boolean indicating whether this proposal can be executed.
-Proposals can only be executed if the quorum requirement has been met and the current block is between the unlock and last call blocks.
+Proposals can only be executed if the quorum requirement has been met, there are more yes votes than no votes, and the current block is between the unlock and last call blocks.

 #### Returns